phronmophobic/blog/markdown/reusable-ui-components.md

 ```

 This example doesn't look so bad, but there's a huge cost.
 Not only is manually writing code to unpack and repack nested data a waste of time, but the `:toggle-done` handler unnecessarily couples the toggling operation with the nested location of the value.
-For a small applicatoin, it's not a big deal, but the cost grows quickly as the size of the app grows.
+For a small application, it's not a big deal, but the cost grows quickly as the size of the app grows.
 The coupling between the operation and a particular nested location doesn't just affect reuse, but it also hinders testing ui components in isolation.

 ## Incidental State